-- They eavesdrop on your conversations and want to know what’s going to happen.
+- They eavesdrop on your conversations and want to know what will happen.

 - Look over your shoulder and check what you are doing.

-- They may hold on to situations or events that have occurred, even though they occurred days ago.
-For example, upsetting a friend or getting something wrong in class.
+- They may hold on to situations or events, even though they occurred days ago.
+For example, they were upsetting a friend or getting something wrong in class.